benjaminmayo/merchantkit/README.md

 ```
 6. Profit!
 Or something.

-## Straightforward Product Interfaces
+## Product Interface Controller

-The tasks vended by a `Merchant` give developers access to the core operations to fetch and purchase products with interfaces that reflect Swift idioms better than the current `StoreKit` offerings. `PurchaseInterfaceController` is a higher-level API and may eliminate the need to create tasks manually altogether.
+The tasks vended by a `Merchant` give developers access to the core operations to fetch and purchase products with interfaces that reflect Swift idioms better than the current `StoreKit` offerings.
+Many apps will not need to directly instantiate tasks. `ProductInterfaceController` is the higher-level API offered by `MerchantKit` that covers the use case of many projects.
+In an iOS app, a view controller displaying an upgrade screen would be backed by a single `ProductInterfaceController` which encapsulated all necessary product and purchasing logic.

-The `PurchaseInterfaceController` class encompasses common behaviours needed to present In-App Purchase for sale.
-However, it remains abstract enough to support many use cases.
+The `ProductInterfaceController` class encompasses common behaviours needed to present In-App Purchase for sale.
+However, it remains abstract enough not be tied down to one specific user interface appearance or layout.

 Developers simply provide the list of products to display and tells the controller to fetch data.
 The `delegate` notifies the app when to update its custom UI.
 It handles loading data, intermittent network connectivity and in-flight changes to the availability and state of products.

 ## Formatters

 `MerchantKit` includes several formatters to help developers display the cost of In-App Purchases to users.

 `PriceFormatter` is the simplest.
 Just give it a `Price` and it returns formatted strings like '£3.99' or '$5.99' in accordance with the store's regional locale.
 You can specify a custom string if the price is free.